jeremjlr/MurphySecurity/README.md

         return False
 ```

-I recommend using camera modules which are always recording in night vision (those who always look pinkish) because for now if a camera switches from day vision to night vision, it might trigger the detection.
-I don't have such camera modules so I haven't been able to test it yet.

 Adding new 433Mhz detectors/keys is very simple.
 Just go to the detectors tab and make your device emit its signals (press the keys' buttons, open/close a door detector, etc...) and the system should detect it automatically.
 You can then choose a name and a behavior and add it.

-You can set up alarms by following the manufacturer instructions and going to the parameters tab to emit the core's 433Mhz code whenever it is requiered.
+You can set up alarms by following the manufacturer instructions and going to the parameters tab to emit the core's 433Mhz code whenever it is requiered.<br/>
-Once it is set up, enabling/disabling security should also trigger a little alarm bip.
+Once it is set up, enabling/disabling security should also trigger a little alarm bip.<br/>
 There is also a button to generate new codes in case of conflict.

 ## Roadmap
 <ul>
   <li>The things I'm currently working on :
     <ul>
-      <li>Make it possible for the same raspberry pi to be both the core and a camera.</li>
       <li>Make the system fully compatible with all ONVIF IP cameras.</li>
       <li>Change the way camera stream is sent to the core to increase quality and lower bandwidth.</li>
     </ul>
   </li>
   <li>A non-exhaustive list of interesting features that could be added :
     <ul>
-      <li>Finish implementing another solution than gmail to send emails.</li>
+      <li>Finish implementing a better solution to send emails.</li>
-      <li>Being able to switch to 4G/5G network in case of internet failure.</li>
       <li>Add better logging to the C# code.</li>
       <li>Add the possibility for the rpi cameras to detect the 433Mhz signals as well and forward them to the core.
 That would increase the range for 433Mhz detectors/alarms.</li>
       <li>Add a visitor password to access the core without being able to modifiy its parameters.</li>
       <li>Make the automatic logout purely server side using temporary connection tokens of some sort.</li>
       <li>Add some information on the camera while recording (Date, time, camera ID).</li>
-      <li>Implement a solution to add sound to cameras.</li>
+      <li>Implement a solution to add sound to the cameras.</li>
     </ul>
   </li>
 </ul>

 ## FAQ
-<p><b>My camera looks too pinkish, what can I do ?</b><br/>
+<b>My camera looks too pinkish, what can I do ?</b><br/>
-This has nothing to do with this project but here is a simple way to somewhat fix it, open:</p>
+This has nothing to do with this project but here is a simple way to somewhat fix it, open:

 ```
 sudo nano/boot/config.txt